Index

 Since is exactly the definition of , the terms cancel out:

-All asset returns have the same-risk neutral expectation..
-(This does not imply that all assets have the same returns expectactions according on physical probability).
+All asset returns have the same-risk neutral expectation.
+(This does not imply that all assets have the same returns expectations according to physical probability).

-For any state , the corresponding Arrow-Debreu security, denoted by \omega$, by:
+For any state , the corresponding Arrow-Debreu security, denoted by , is the asset with values given, for all , by:

-• If the market is arbitrage free and is a state-price vectoro, then the price of is .
+- If the market is arbitrage free and is a state-price vector, then the price of is .

 Intuition: a contract that pays exactly if a specific state of the world and in every other possible scenario.